-Last fall when I was working on new product landing pages for a company that makes a variety of holiday teas, I created four word lists.
-I labeled them language, emotions, season and flavor.
+Last fall when I was working on new product landing pages for a company that makes a variety of holiday teas, I created four-word lists.
+I labeled their language, emotions, season and flavor.

 As an avid tea drinker myself, I tried to think of words that describe how tea makes you feel, what it tastes like, how it relates to the holiday season and what words describe the timeless, classic beverage.

 How Do I Use a Word list?

 Once I have a word list ready to go, I keep it next to me as I start composing.
 When I get stuck, I look at the list and find a word to express my next thought.
 Often, the ideas generated by the word list stay in my brain making it easy to create several paragraphs without using the same adjectives over and over again.

 I often go to my word list when writing an introduction or conclusion, so I can use fresh words that haven’t already been featured in the body of the text.